anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

   * Why is it even a concern?
     * No algorithm is immune to modeling noise.
 If a model performs worse in test data in comparison to training data, the 2 sets may have the same signal but different noise and the model will not work very well in production.
   * What can be done?
-    * Try to run all of the **bivariates**. i.e. look for input vs output individually.
+    * Try to run all of the **bi-variates**. i.e. look for input vs output individually.
     * Consider using one of the techniques as a screen before modeling.
 Eg. build a decision tree to screen and then build the neural net.
     * Try to identify redundancy like Factor analysis, Confusion matrix etc.
     * Like after adding BMI you don't need height and weight.
     * Some implementations have dedicated features.
 Try with the feature turned on and off.
-    * Boosting can offer a powerful trick.
+    * Boosting can offer a powerful insight.
   * Modeling challenges are best address empirically, just try things many different ways!